Electric-Coin-Company/tfl-book/src/design/crosslink/construction.md

 In Crosslink, however, we need origbft‑block‑validity to be an objectively and feasibly verifiable property.
 We also would prefer reliable message delivery within bounded time not to be a basic assumption of our communication model.
 (This does not dictate what assumptions about message delivery are made for particular security analyses.)
 If we did not make a modification to the protocol to take this into account, then some Crosslink nodes might receive a two‑thirds absolute supermajority of voting messages and consider a BFT block to be notarized, while others might never receive enough of those messages.

-Obviously a *proposal* cannot include signatures on itself &mdash; but the block formed from it can include proofs about the proposal and signatures.
+Obviously a *proposal* cannot include signatures on itself — but the block formed from it can include proofs about the proposal and signatures.
 We can therefore say that when a proposal gains a two‑thirds absolute supermajority of signatures, a block is created from it that contains a proof (such as an aggregate signature) that it had such a supermajority.
-For example, we can have the proposer itself make this proof once it has enough votes, sign the <span style="white-space: nowrap">resulting $(P, \mathsf{proof}_P)$</span> to create a block, then *submit* that block in a separate message.
+For example, we can have the proposer itself make this proof once it has enough votes, sign the <span style="white-space: nowrap">resulting $(P, \proof_P)$</span> to create a block, then *submit* that block in a separate message.
 (The proposer has most incentive to do this in order to gain whatever reward attaches to a successful proposal; it can outsource the proving task if needed.)
 Then the origbft‑block‑validity rule can require a valid supermajority proof, which is objectively and feasibly verifiable.
-Players that see an origbft‑block‑valid block can immediately consider it notarized.
+Players that see an origbft‑valid‑block can immediately consider it notarized.

 Note that for the liveness analysis to be unaffected, we need to assume that the combined latency of messages, of collecting and aggregating signatures, and of block submission is such that all players will receive a notarized block corresponding to a given proposal (rather than just all of the votes for the proposal) within two epochs.
 Alternatively we could re‑do the timing analysis.